powellj6/SugarRush/README.md

 ### Description ###

-This is a glorified text find-and-replace for quickly update nuget package references in large .NET projects.
+This is a glorified text find-and-replace for quickly updating nuget package references in large .NET projects.
-Will find and update `csproj`, `refresh`, and `packages.config` files.
+It will find and update `csproj`, `refresh`, and `packages.config` files.
 Build your project after running to actually download and update the packages.

-## Note ##
+### Note ###
 In it's current state, it will only update the text for the package and it's direct assembly references.
 It will not update or resolve dependencies and/or their sub-dependencies.
 If you know you only need to update some text for your package and it's direct assemblies, use this.